x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/set-up-modern-hybrid-public-folders.md

     > [!NOTE]
     > The download package at this location contains additional files.
 To follow the instructions in this article, you only need the two listed above.

-    > [!NOTE]
+    .
-    > The scripts supports only basic authentication, and the script execution will fail, if basic authentication is disabled for 1) Remote PowerShell protocol 2) The admin account provided on the script.
-Please use following instructions to workaround the issue:
+    > The scripts supports only Basic authentication, so the script will fail in either of the following scenarios:
+    >
->1) (Click here)[https://aka.ms/PillarEXOBasicAuth] (needs tenant admin login to your tenant) to check if the basic authentication is disabled for Remote PowerShell ?protocol and enable basic authentication for Remote PowerShell protocol.
+    > - **Basic authentication is disabled for remote PowerShell**: Click the following link (admin access required) to verify the status and enable Basic authentication for remote PowerShell as needed: <https://aka.ms/PillarEXOBasicAuth>.
->2) If you have disabled the basic authentication on admin account, enable the basic authentication for admin account that's used on the script till the time script execution is required.
+    > - **Basic authentication is disabled on the admin account that's used by the script**: Enable Basic authentication for admin account that's used by the script, and then disable it when you're done using the script.

 2. Save the files to the local computer on which you'll be running PowerShell.
 For example, C:\PFScripts.